 How to calculate cpu load using linux top command?

 Member

-by brock , in category: General Help , 6 months ago
+by brock , in category: General Help , a year ago

+How to calculate cpu load using linux top command?